okeeblow/DistorteD/CHECKING YOU OUT/README.md

 ## Alternatives

-`CYO` aims to implement the whole `shared-mime-info` specification and be fast generally awesome, but it is designed around my specific need for a "fast inner loop" of file/stream identification in DistorteD.
+`CYO` aims to implement the whole `shared-mime-info` specification and be fast and generally awesome, but it is designed around my specific need for a "fast inner loop" of file/stream identification in DistorteD.
 Please consider if one of these other Ruby libraries meets your needs before choosing `CHECKING YOU OUT`: